 Leaving this spot, take a short drive back down St. Helen's Lane and turn left on to the A4074.
 Take the first left after this into a rough lane leading up to the perimeter fence (B).
 Mind out for broken glass and rubbish dumped in this lane though - you may be better off parking at the A4074 end.
 Incidentally, this lane used to connect with the Old London Road you visited earlier - before somebody built a runway nearby!
 Anyway, at the far end of the lane a short walk along the edge of the field to your right to point C gives you good side-on views to the runway (at least 400mm lens really required though), plus the chance to peer into the nearest hangar, opposite you on the other side of the runway.
 Sadly the sun is still in your face here for much of the morning and early afternoon.

-One final spot (J) offers an excellent view over the end of the runway, but you can't park here - it's residents-only parking and I have little doubt somebody would be out to complain if you tried leaving your car here for any length of time.
-You could easily park back in the village further West (South-West of point I) and walk or cycle back to this point though, and have a view through the fence of the airfield.
-A small step ladder may be of use for photos of anything actually touching down on the runway at this point.
+One final spot (K) offers an excellent view over the end of the runway, but you can't park here - it's residents-only parking and I have little doubt somebody would be out to complain if you tried leaving your car here for any length of time.
+You could easily park back in the village further West and walk or cycle back to this point though, and have a view through the fence of the airfield.
+A small step ladder may be of use for photos of anything actually touching down on the runway at this point (a rare occurrence)